learn-the-web/topics/web-browsers.md

   <br>[**☛ See Domains & DNS for more details**](/topics/domains/).
 2. It then downloads the HTML file from the server—this is the most important file in a website—it contains everything—and a website is nothing without it.
 3. The browser will then parse the HTML (change the code into something it understands).
-4. After the browser understands the HTML it looks through it for other resources that it needs to display the website: images, CSS, Javascript, etc. It’ll start downloading these.
+4. After the browser understands the HTML it looks through it for other resources that it needs to display the website: images, CSS, JavaScript, etc. It’ll start downloading these.
   <br>(With newer browsers and newer servers this step can be skipped because the server can provide a manifest of all files that need to be downloaded.)
-5. If the browser encounters CSS or Javascript it will pause while the file downloads—these are called blocking resources.
+5. If the browser encounters CSS or JavaScript it will pause while the file downloads—these are called blocking resources.
 The browser cannot display a page until these finish downloading.
 6. After all the blocking resources (CSS, JS) are downloaded, the browser can start rendering (displaying) the page to the screen.
 It matches together the HTML and CSS to show the page as the designer suggested.
 7. Then, as the rest of the resources finish, like images, fonts, etc. the browser will pop those into place.